Humanities

 Open to: 9

 In English 9, students develop a rich foundation for the study of world literature, with an emphasis on non-western literature.
-They encounter a range of engaging 20th and 21st century texts representing several literary genres and several regions, including Africa, Asia, and the Caribbean.
-As they study world literature, students refine their critical reading abilities by learning to recognize textual patterns and analyze the writer’s choices.
-The study of postcolonial world literature allows students to challenge normative assumptions by engaging with non-western experiences while learning to identify and explain the historical and cultural structures and systems that have impacted social inequality.
+They encounter a range of engaging 20th and 21st-century texts representing several literary genres and cultures, including Africa, Asia, and the Caribbean.
+These texts include the graphic novel Persepolis, the Korean and Japanese set multigenerational saga Pachinko, and the multi-perspective Haitian novel The Dew Breaker, among others.
+As they study contemporary world literature, students refine their critical reading abilities by learning to recognize textual patterns and analyze writers’ choices.
+This allows students to challenge normative assumptions by engaging with non-western experiences while learning to identify and explain the historical and cultural structures and systems that have impacted social inequality.
 Throughout the course, students will build their composition skills, including crafting clear arguments and using evidence effectively.
-The study of vocabulary and grammar will be integrated into the curriculum.
-While the emphasis will be on analytical writing, students will also have the opportunity to work on creative projects.
+Students culminate their year by participating in a mock trial where a character from The Dew Breaker is put on trial, with students arguing as the defense or the prosecution.
+While the emphasis will be on analytical writing, students will also have the opportunity to work on creative projects, such as visual representations as analysis of characters and themes, as well as a “choose your own adventure” project where students can create art pieces, playlists, or write their own short stories.

 Subject Area: English, American Studies